 What are 3D globes and scenes?
-Because we live in a 3D world, it makes sense that there is increasing interest in modeling the world in Spatial Technology in 3D—under the land surface, under the oceans, inside buildings or along a streetscape in a city, and even for 3D representations of traditional 2D data such as to visualize proposed new developments, determine which areas of Melbourne will be in building shadow at certain times of day, study population (as you will examine in this activity), distance to transit routes, bicycle races, realistically rendered buildings on satellite image basemaps in Wellington, or even the view from the Melbourne Star observation wheel!
+Because we live in a 3D world, it makes sense that there is increasing interest in modeling the world using GIS in 3D—the land surface, under the oceans, inside buildings, or along a streetscape in a city, and even for 3D representations of traditional 2D data such as to visualize proposed new developments, determine which areas of Melbourne will be in building shadow at certain times of day, study population (as you will examine in this activity), distance to transit routes, bicycle races, realistically rendered buildings on satellite image basemaps in Wellington, or even the view from the Melbourne Star observation wheel!
 The Government of Queensland, for example, created Queensland Globe that allows citizen access to hundreds of spatial data layers on the state’s roads, property and land parcels, topography, mining and exploration, land valuations, natural resources (vegetation, water, soil, and others), and more.

-The data for this globe uses metropolitan population.
+What do you notice about the pattern of these cities?
+How many of these are along coasts?
+What are the implications of these coastal cities?
+How many are in the northern vs the southern hemisphere?
+The eastern vs the western hemisphere?
+The data for this globe uses metropolitan population rather than the central city or incorporated area alone.
 Does it surprise you that none of the world’s 27 largest cities on this list are in Australia?
-How many are in the Southern Hemisphere?
-Which is the closest big city on this globe to Australia?
+Which is the closest city on this globe to Australia?
+To where you live?

 Investigating the 600 largest cities of the world.
 Examine the following 3D globe that contains the 600 largest world cities from 2015, from United Nations data:

 In this globe, the cities are symbolized as graduated symbol—the size is based on the city population.
 Click on a few cities and note past, present, and future population for each.
 Pan and tilt the globe so that Australia and southeast Asia are visible.
 Which 5 cities in Australia made the “list of 600” major cities?